spotDL/spotify-downloader/README.md

 pip install bs4
 pip install pafy
 ```
-If you want to convert downloaded music to mp3 (from m4a) install ffmpeg:
+[OPTIONAL] If you want to convert downloaded music to mp3 (from m4a) install ffmpeg:
 ```
 sudo apt-get install ffmpeg
 or download from https://ffmpeg.zeranoe.com/builds/ for windows